sundeepbassi/The-Wellbeing-Retreat/README.md

 On the 22nd of June I could not upload an image and was guided by tutor support to do a validator check and a number of errors were shown.
 After removing the errors the page became misaligned.
 The problem was located in the id property and there were duplicate copies in the HTML.
 I found the solution by relabelling the duplicate id tags and it resolved the problem.

+I checked the requirements listed from the assessment team in an email that was sent out to us and can be read below.

+"Hi Sundeep,

+Did you know that one of the most common causes of a failing project is invalid code?
+It is, however, also one of the most easily avoided failures as the code validators you learned about in the LMS can check your code and highlight any errors.

+When validating your code, it is important to remember to check all the files in your project and to check that your project works on multiple browsers and screen sizes.
+The validators allow you to check the project URLs, upload the files or even paste in the code.
+A passing project needs error-free code, but warnings are acceptable.
+If you are aiming for a high grade and time permits, then consider acting on the warnings too.

+Remember to document any errors you found and how you fixed them in the README testing write-up.
+You should also check that all of your user stories are satisfied and include a screenshot in the README to show what that looks like in your application.

+If you have reused code from the course or elsewhere in your project, be sure to include a comment to attribute this, so the assessor knows not to assess it.

+Best of luck," Email sent by student care 10th June 2021

+I did the two validator checks for CSS and HTML one with the url and one with the direct input.
+The results were different when using the url input and when I did the direct input test both the CSS and the HTML passed.
+I contacted the tutor support team and they advised me that the direct input would be the best one to do and record.
+The tutor support also advised me to mention this within my readme with the different results.
+I know that I have removed all the previous errors that were found and when I reinputted my code into the W3c validator checks with the direct input both my CSS and the HTML passed.

  **|Unfixed Bugs**
 I tried to remove the #meditation and the right-about-med in the css code as I had changed the layout of the site and did not need these.
 I found when I removed them that the webpage became miss shaped therefore I decided to leave them in.